<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Things to Consider:

-How many cafeterias/food spots are there are campus?
+How many cafeterias/food spots are there on campus?
 How was the quality of the food?
 If you have any specific allergies or food requirements, can they accommodate you?
 Details about meal plans.

 Your Notes/Thoughts About the Food: